Rin247/SubStation/README.md

-# Aegisub - Cross-platform advanced subtitle editor
+# Aegisub - Cross-Platform Subtitle Editor

 For binaries and general information [see the homepage](http://aegisub.org).